-All documentation needed to facilitate data re-use will be published through the European Open Science Cloud (EOSC).
+All documentation needed to facilitate data re-use will be published through the European Open Science Cloud (EOSC) and the project's GitHub organization.

 Will your data be made freely available in the public domain to permit the widest reuse possible?